 After each matchday programme this season, we publish the regular column from the Coventry City board on our website.
 You can read Coventry City Chief Executive Dave Boddy's column from our game against Millwall below:

 Good evening and welcome to the Coventry Building Society Arena, as we face Millwall in our Sky Bet Championship fixture tonight.

-We would like to extend that warm welcome to the players, officials and supporters of Millwall who join us here tonight.
+I would also like to welcome the players, staff, officials and supporters who join us from Millwall for the match.

 Last week, 12 of our squad went out and about in Coventry meeting supporters and members of the community that we as a Football Club are proud to represent.
 During the afternoon, players went into primary schools with Sky Blues in the Community, including a Social Emotional and Mental Health (SEMH) school.
 In the evening, two of players visited SBitC’s Kicks project – this project provides activities for 8-19 years olds in priority areas of Coventry, using the power of football and sport to inspire young people in some of the most high-need areas.

 The work that Sky Blues in the Community does is fantastic and it is important that our players continue to support their work.
 The memories and connections created when the squad meet young fans is vital to the Club’s future.